-The Wellesley Field Fund is raising $1.5M to bring dark sky-compliant lighting, team rooms, and improved sound (Phase II-A), and at a later date- Team Rooms (Phase II-B) to the WHS Track & Field — enhancements that will benefit our whole community and help support the power of outdoor play.
-With the help of over 600 private donors, we are close to $1M in donations and outstanding pledges.
+The Wellesley Field Fund is raising $1.5M to bring bathrooms, dark sky-compliant lighting, new concession stand, and improved sound (Phase II-A), and at a later date- Team Rooms (Phase II-B) to the WHS Track & Field — enhancements that will benefit our whole community and help support the power of outdoor play.
+With the help of 800+ private donors, we are close to $1M in donations and outstanding pledges.

 In other words: the finish line is in sight.

 100% of Your Tax-Deductible Donation Supports this WFF Effort

 Prefer to send a check?
 Make payable/mail to WFF/Community Investors, 25 Earle Rd, Wellesley, MA 02481

 Please join us in investing in our kids and schools, and building a space to create new community traditions.
 Your donation will make a positive impact on our town for years to come.